ainsleyrutterford/HPC-OpenCL/README.md

-# OpenCL, OpenMP, and MPI Lattice Boltzmann implementations
+# OpenCL, OpenMP, and MPI parallelisation

 As part of the Advanced High Performance Computing unit at the University of Bristol, I parallelised a Lattice Boltzmann code using the OpenCL, OpenMP, and MPI libraries.
 All three implementations are written in C.